Frequently Asked Questions

 1. Do I have to be a member of wohnen&mehr to live in Westfeld?

-Yes, however, membership in Wohnen+ Basel will automatically confer membership in wohnen&mehr as part of our Verein.
+Yes, however, membership in Wohnen+ Basel will automatically confer membership in wohnen&mehr.

 2. Are pets allowed?